eric-huychung/eric-huychung/README.md

 ## Eric Chung

-Third year student at the University of Washington Paul G. Allen School of Computer Science & Engineering.
-My specialization is in web & mobile application development.
-I'm actively seeking summer 2024 internship opportunities.
+Rising senior at UW Paul G. Allen School of Computer Science and Engineering.
+3+ years of experience in web application and mobile development.
+Seeking opportunities to pursue my passion in computer science and learn more about its applications.
 Feel free to reach out and connect with me!

 ✍️ <a href="https://github.com/eric-huychung/eric-huychung/blob/main/resume.pdf">My Resume</a>